joshuascript/sbox-public/README.md

 ## How This Fork Works

 The s&box engine was built for Windows and relies on a case-insensitive filesystem, Windows-native input handling, and native Win32 APIs throughout its C++ layer.
-Running it on Linux requires patches at multiple levels:
+This version runs on Linux by emulating case-insensitivity for the managed and native-level binaries:

 - **Managed C# patches** — changes to the engine's C# layer to handle Linux display servers (X11, XWayland, Wayland), input routing via SDL3, and case-insensitive path resolution through the virtual filesystem
 - **Native patches (via [Anvil](https://github.com/joshuascript/anvil))** — C shims preloaded at launch via `LD_PRELOAD` that intercept filesystem calls and patch native engine crashes in `libengine2.so` and `librendersystemvulkan.so`